althonov/alfredonovanski/README.md

 # Welcome to My GitHub Profile

 Hello there, my name is Alfredo Thomas Novanski.
-I'm currently an undergraduate student in Bina Nusantara University majoring in Cyber Security.
-I love exploring new stuff and learning more about computer science in general.
+I'm currently an undergraduate student at Bina Nusantara University majoring in Cyber Security.

 ## My Contacts